paulatulis/pt-website-fe/content/blog/golden_coding_hours/index.md

 I’m not sure if anyone else reading this can relate, but in the case you’re anything like me, I hope some of these tips are helpful.

-***Disclaimer: I am currently not working a full time job, and I don’t have a family depending on me, so I get creative license over my time management (yes, I am very aware of that privilege and do not take it for granted), but I still think these points can apply to most schedules. ***
+*** Disclaimer: I am currently not working a full time job, and I don’t have a family depending on me, so I get creative license over my time management.
+Still, I believe these points can apply generally to many schedules.**

-### If possible, block off the time in which you’re most productive.
+### If possible, block off your golden hours.
-For me, this is between 6 am and 12 pm.
+Mine fall between 6 am and 12 pm.
 It’s mostly impossible to have no interruptions for that long of a block, but I try to limit things like Instagram checking, texting, emailing, etc.

 During these hours I make sure that I’m capitalizing on my brain’s capacity to solve algorithms, work on creative projects, and digest new reading material.
 I usually can’t do all three, but I have a rotating schedule and pick one thing to really focus on each morning.